 Packing and planning for family car camping can be as easy or as hard as you’d like to make it.
 The simplest way to make camping easier is a two step process.
-First, decide which items are essential to a successful camping trip and next, don’t bring too much extra stuff!
+First, decide which items are your necessary things for camping – all those camping essentials to ensure a successful camping trip.
+And secondly, don’t bring too much extra stuff!

 The simplest way to make sure you’re sticking to just the essentials is to use a camping packing list and stick to it!